pagameba/node-queue/README.md

 Manage the configuration of a named queue.
 Configuration parameters for a queue are:

-locktimeout - the amount of time in milliseconds that a message will be locked for after it has been requested from a queue.
+* locktimeout - the amount of time in milliseconds that a message will be locked for after it has been requested from a queue.
 After the timeout expires, the message will be made generally available on the queue again.

-maxconnections - the maximum number of consumers that can be waiting, blocked, for messages coming from a specific queue.
+* maxconnections - the maximum number of consumers that can be waiting, blocked, for messages coming from a specific queue.
 When the maximum number of consumers are waiting, blocked, then new consumers attempting to subscribe to the queue will respond with a 503 status code.

     GET /<queue>/configuration

-returns status code 200 and the queue configuration information as the content
+Returns status code 200 and the queue configuration information as the content

 Example:

     GET /<queue>/configuration?<parameter>=<value>

 Returns status code 200 with the new configuration information as the content

 Example:

     PUT /<queue>

 Parses the request body as JSON and sets configuration parameters for the queue.

 Example: